_________________________________________________________________________

 Concessions from public workers

 Given state budget woes, workers' pay and benefits are "an obvious place" to cut back, Sherk said.
-If employees don't make concessions, state officials will have to cut elsewhere to balance the budget.
+If employees don't make concessions, state officials will have to cut elsewhere to balance the budget."It means there are less tax dollars to fund government services," he said.

 But union leaders say that public employees have been giving plenty throughout the recession.
 Many states have effectively cut pay by instituting furloughs and workers have been contributing more to their benefits.